Skip to main content

 Taxable other income

-- Income from the estate of a deceased person
+• Income from the estate of a deceased person – unless this income was from a low-income estate.

-- Jurors' financial loss allowance (payments for loss of profits when on jury service), when the juror is self-employed
+• Jurors' financial loss allowance (payments for loss of profits when you are on jury service), if you are self-employed.
+There is more information on GOV.UK

-- Pre-owned assets: a tax charge which can arise on something you have given away but still retain some interest in, or benefit from.
+• Pre-owned assets: a tax charge which can arise on something you have given away but still retain some interest in, or benefit from.
+There is more information on GOV.UK.

 Taxable miscellaneous income

-Where someone makes small amounts of income from occasional jobs or a hobby activity, the trading allowance may be available.
-This may mean that they do not end up having to pay any tax on the income.
+Where you make small amounts of taxable miscellaneous income from occasional jobs or a hobby activity, the trading allowance may be available.
+This may mean that you do not end up having to pay any tax on the income.